Serenade for Strings (Dvořák)

 Antonín Dvořák's Serenade for Strings in E major (Smyčcová serenáda E dur), Op.
 22 (B. 52), is one of the composer's most popular orchestral works.
-It was composed in just two weeks in May 1875.
+It was composed in the first two weeks of May 1875.

 Composition and premiere

 By 1875, Dvořák was gaining recognition as a composer.
 He received a generous stipend from a commission in Vienna, allowing him to write the Serenade, in addition to Symphony No. 5, String Quintet No. 2, Piano Trio No. 1, the opera Vanda, and the Moravian Duets.
 Dvořák is said to have written the Serenade in just 12 days, from 3 to 14 May.

 The piece premiered in Prague on 10 December 1876 by Adolf Čech and the combined orchestras of the Czech and German theatres.
 Dvořák's piano duet arrangement was published in Prague in 1877 by Emanuel Starý.
 Two years later, Bote & Bock published the score in Berlin.

 Form

 Dvořák's Serenade for Strings consists of five movements:

 With the exception of the finale, which is in modified sonata form, each movement follows a rough ABA form.
 It is believed that Dvořák took up this small orchestral genre because it was less demanding than the symphony, but allowed for the provision of pleasure and entertainment.
 The piece combines cantabile style (first movement), a slow waltz (second movement), humorous high spirits (third movement), lyrical beauty (fourth movement) and exuberance (fifth movement).